 Reasons you might need an emergency caesarean

-An emergency caesarean is required when unforeseen complications arise during labor and surgical intervention is needed to ensure the health of mother and baby.
+An emergency caesarean is required when unforeseen complications arise during labour and surgical intervention is needed to ensure the health of mother and baby.
 Some of the reasons for an emergency caesarean birth include:

 - A maternal health problem, such as high blood pressure, is putting you or your baby at risk